Our goal is to share information and products that are truly helpful to renters.

 5. Done, congrats!

-To fix a large hole
+How to fix a large hole in the wall

 Large holes in your drywall typically come from accidents such as a furniture leg or a human going through a wall.
 Oops.
 This method is excellent for holes larger than a few inches in diameter.